2007–08 Olympiacos F.C. season: Greek Cup

 In the fourth round (round of "32") of the Greek Cup, Olympiacos faced Diagoras from Rhodes, who played in the Third Division.
 The latter were close to shock the champions who made it to the fifth round with a goal scored in the last minutes of the match.
 The next opponents were rivals Panathinaikos, who were crushed 4–0 by Olympiacos in an at-capacity Karaiskakis Stadium.
 In the quarter-finals, Olympiacos eliminated Iraklis 2–0 in the first leg and earning a 2–2 draw in the second.
 For the semi-finals, Olympiacos faced Thrasyvoulos, winning 2–3 away and 3–1 at home.
-Olympiacos then faced Aris in the final at the Kaftanzoglio Stadium, Thessaloniki, where they won the Greek Cup after a 2–0 win.
+Olympiacos then faced Aris in the final at Kaftanzoglio Stadium, Thessaloniki, where they won the Greek Cup after a 2–0 win.

 Greek Super Cup

 Olympiacos added one more trophy to their long list.
 The 2006–07 Super League Greece champions beat the 2006–07 Greek Cup holders, AEL, 1-0 at the Karaiskakis stadium on October 31, and won the Super Cup for the third time in their history.
 Kostas Mitroglou scored the winner on 39 minutes after a cross by Soiledis (coach Takis Lemonis decided to give more playing time to the younger players on the team) while Galletti missed out on an opportunity when his shot hit the bar on 81 minutes.
 The final attracted only 7,141 fans at Olympiacos' home, from which 7,030 were the supporters of the hosts.